+Students can withdraw themselves from a course in Banner Web, but must come in to meet with an advisor if they are withdrawing from all classes.

-Students desiring to withdraw from classes for any reason may complete and return a Withdrawal Form in person to the Office of the Registrar.
-Go to www.gptc.edu $\rightarrow$ Student Services Current Students $\rightarrow$ Office of the Registrar $\rightarrow$ Withdrawal $\rightarrow$ Withdrawal Form.
-The withdrawal form must be completed, signed by the Financial Aid Office and returned to the Office of the Registrar.
+If withdrawing from all courses, the withdrawal form must be completed, signed by the Financial Aid Office and returned to the Office of the Registrar.
 The day the student notifies the college of their intent to withdraw is the official date of withdrawal.

 Students who do not formally withdraw from a course(s) are liable for all tuition, fees, and associated expenses.
 Students who do not formally withdraw from a course will receive the calculated grade for the course.